KaShiekzmi/PawFinds-A-Pet-Adoption-System-MERN-Stack-Portfolio-with-Admin-Panel/README.md

 - Users interested in adopting a pet fill out an application form.
 - Admin evaluates adoption applications to select the most suitable adopter.
 - Admin maintains a history of adopted pets and their new owners.
-- Browse and search for available pets for adoption.
+- User can browse and search for available pets for adoption.
-- Filter pets based on pet type i.e. dog, cat, fish, etc.
+- They can filter pets based on pet type i.e. dog, cat, fish, etc.
-- Detailed pet profiles with photos and descriptions.
+- PawFinds offer detailed pet profiles with photos and descriptions.

 ## Technology Stack
 PawFinds is built using the MERN stack (MongoDB, Express.js, React, Node.js).